 top of page

 Possibly the most common cap seen during the war, and the most underrepresented cap among reenactors.
 This classic dumpy Hoff and Company cap will work for most any US impression and will be made by Conor Timoney to match an original exactly.
-Artillery cap brass is available as an add-on option.
-From Conor:

 “The caps of George Hoff and Company of Philadelphia represent some of the cheapest and most hastily produced caps issued to Union soldiers during the entire Civil War.
 From the firms first contract in 1861 for 20,000 forage caps to its last in 1864 for a whopping 200,000, Hoff and Company produced the most forage caps of any forage cap Contractor surpassing even the famed Lewis James and Isaac Phillips.
 In the year 1864 alone, Hoff produced over 550,000 caps.